What You Need to Know About a Butler’s Pantry

 What is a Butler’s Pantry?

 A butler’s pantry was a utility room that was used to store serving items as opposed to food, as you would typically see in most pantries.
-Traditionally speaking, a butler’s pantry was used to store things like silver, a wine log, and merchant’s account books.
+Traditionally speaking, it was used to store things like silver, a wine log, and merchant’s account books.
 In the days when butler’s pantries were aptly named for the butler who did their work there, this is where the silver would be counted, cleaned, and stored, as the silver was considered a highly valuable thing in the home.
-Situated between a kitchen and a dining room, a butler’s pantry was historically used to facilitate the flow between cooking a meal and serving it to guests.
+Situated between a kitchen and a dining room, this type of pantry was historically used to facilitate the flow between cooking a meal and serving it to guests.
 No food would be stored there; that was for the traditional pantry.
 All of the fine china, silverware, and glassware would normally be stored there to effortlessly mesh with a dinner service.
 The cooked meals would then be either carried or carted into the formal dining room by the footmen.

 In these cases, the traditional pantry usually stored dry goods and other things that you would need to have access to from your kitchen, but you wouldn’t typically need on an everyday basis.
 The exception to this was wine.
 Once the wine had been selected and brought up from the wine cellar, it would be stored in the butler’s pantry in order to be easily accessed during mealtime.
 Essentially, a butler’s pantry was a secondary pantry with easy access from the kitchen and the dining room that stored serving items and helped make the transfer from the kitchen to the table smoother for attendants and guests during mealtime.

 The modern butler’s pantry, also sometimes referred to as a serving pantry, is a space situated between a kitchen and a dining room that can serve a wide variety of uses.